Attend one of our Open Houses!

-We will be hosting our last Open House for the 2024-25 school year in the Fall of 2023.
-Discover School of the Cathedral, a co-ed Catholic parish school for students in grades Pre-K4 – Eighth Grade, at an Open House!
-Hear first-hand from parents, students, teachers, and administrators about their Cathedral experience.
+We invite you to discover School of the Cathedral, a co-ed Catholic parish school for students in grades Pre-K4 – Eighth Grade, this winter!
 Learn how we are empowering students to succeed as confident, independent leaders by fostering their spiritual strength and challenging them to achieve academic excellence in a 21st-century environment.
 We look forward to your visit!

 Why Attend A Catholic School Open House?